Illinois Rental Laws - An Overview of Landlord Tenant Rights in Chicago

 Illinois doesn’t have a law on landlord entry yet.
 Some cities like Chicago, however, have laws that specifically describe a landlord’s access rights on rented property.

-Generally speaking, though, a landlord must have a legitimate reason for entry, enter during reasonable times, and provide a reasonable advance notice.
+Generally speaking, though, a landlord must have a legitimate reason for entry of the rental housing, such as performing repairs, enter during reasonable times, and provide a reasonable advance notice.

 2. Fair Housing Laws

-Illinois Fair Housing Laws prohibit housing providers from treating their tenants unfairly due to certain protected classes.
+Illinois Fair Housing Laws prohibit landlords from treating their tenants unfairly due to certain protected classes.
 The protected classes include: race, color, sex, disability, nationality, familial status, age, sexual orientation, domestic violence history, gender identity, and ancestry.

 Basically, this means that as a landlord, you must not base any of your decisions on any of those classes.
 For instance, in the application of rules and policies, tenant screening process, or even when evicting a tenant.
-All your decisions must be consistent and fair.
+All decisions by a landlord must be consistent and fair.

 3. Lease Termination